What We Do

-During this COVID-19 year, the Nevada Women’s Fund will not consider Community Grant applications for 2020.
+During this COVID-19 year, the Nevada Women’s Fund did not consider Community Grant applications for 2020.
 Please check our website again in spring 2021.

 Since 1983, $3.7 million in grants has been awarded to community organizations or programs providing assistance to women and children.

 These dollars have assisted a wide range of groups including the prevention of violence against women and children, adolescent pregnancy prevention, support services for the disabled, childcare, education and mentoring programs, English as a second language, health care and medical assistance to low income, minority families and senior citizens.

 Terri Ward, NWF scholarship recipient and now Senior Executive for Universal Health Services